IBM/ibm-maximo-contextual-anomaly-detection-models/onboarding/README.md

 ├── onboarding                          <-- Documentation for accelerator is here │   ├── README.md                       <-- Instruction file for onboarding
-├── config                              <-- Configuration files are located here │   ├── model_factory_config.yml        <-- Configuration information for model factory setup
+├── config                              <-- Configuration files are located here │   ├── model_factory_config.yml        <-- Configuration information for api service setup
 │   └── yt_kpi.yml                      <-- Configuration for data parameters to be provided by user
 ├── cookbooks                           <-- Contains runnable cookbooks to go through the flow │   ├── Create_Monitor_Device.ipynb     <-- Cookbook to create a Device on Monitor from the data